-- Prepare an enzyme based pre-soaking solution (Klenzyme® made by Steris Corporation, Mentor, OH or equivalent) in accordance with manufacturer's instructions, using sterile distilled water at 20-30°C (68-86°F). - Immerse the part to be cleaned in the prepared solution for 10 minutes.
-Make sure that all lumens and air pockets are completely filled with the solution.
-Agitate periodically to loosen any attached debris. - 3.
-Remove the part from the solution after 2-5 minutes and rinse immediately by immersing in at least 1 gallon of sterile distilled water at 20-30°C (68-86°F).
-Leave the part in the rinsing bath for at least 1 minute agitating periodically to ensure thorough rinsing. - 4.
-Visually inspect the part after removing it from the rinse to ensure that no debris remains on the part.
+- 1. Prepare an enzyme based pre-soaking solution such as Klenzyme® (made by Steris Corporation, Mentor, OH) or equivalent in accordance with manufacturer's instructions, using sterile distilled water at 20-30 degrees Celsius (68-86 degrees Fahrenheit) - 2.
+Immerse the part to be cleaned in the prepared solution for 2-5 minutes, making sure that all lumens and air pockets are completely filled with the solution, and agitate periodically. - 3.
+Remove the part from the solution after 2-5 minutes and rinse immediately by immersing in at least 1 gallon of sterile distilled water at 20-30 degrees Celsius (68-86 degrees Fahrenheit).
+Leave the part in the rinsing bath for at least 1 minute agitating periodically to ensure thorough rinsing.

+- 4. Visually inspect the part after removing it from the rinse to ensure that no debris remains on the part. - 5.
 Repeat the cleaning method if necessary.